zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 This will deploy the container (to be precise, the "service") defined in the Compose file.

-Visit https://localhost:3001 and voila, you have your own note-taking application accessible with a browser!
+Visit https://localhost:3001 and voila, you have your own note-taking application accessible from a browser!

 If ever needed, you can gracefully undeploy the container by running
 ```shell